-This disclosure statement was prepared by the Office of Treaty settlements and certifies that, to the best of their knowledge and understanding, the information provided is complete and accurate at the date of finalisation below.
+This disclosure statement was prepared by the Ministry of Justice (Office of Treaty Settlements).

+The Ministry of Justice (Office of Treaty Settlements) certify that, to the best of its knowledge and understanding, the information provided is complete and accurate at the date of finalisation below.